park-bench/netcheck/README.md

 # Steps to Build and Install

 1. Clone the latest release tag.
 (Do not clone the master branch. `master` may not be stable.)
-2. Use `debuild` from the project root directory to build the package.
+2. Run `debuild` from the project root directory to build the package.
-3. Use `apt install /path/to/package.deb` to install the package.
+3. Run `apt install /path/to/package.deb` to install the package.
 The daemon will attempt to start and fail.
 (This is expected.)

 # Post-Install configuration

 ## Configuring NetworkManager
-Add any network connections you want Netcheck to use with `nmcli con add`.
+1. Add any network connections you want Netcheck to manage with `nmcli con add`.
+2. Set all network connections managed by Netcheck to not auto-connect with `nmcli con mod connection-name connection.autoconnect no`.

 ## Configuring Netcheck
 1. Locate the example configuration file at `/etc/netcheck/netcheck.conf.example`.